davidc6/companies-service/README.md

 ## Authentication

 API key-based authentication can be used to limit access to all endpoints but `/`.
-This is controlled by settings an environmental variable (`API_KEYS`)
+This is controlled by settings an environmental variable (`API_KEYS`).
+The key is sent via the `x-api-key` header.

 ## Logging